-- 11.1 All adults working with students and apprentices are in a position of trust in relation to these students and apprentices. - 11.2 A relationship between staff, volunteer or contractor and a student or an apprentice cannot be a relationship between equals.
-There is potential for exploitation and harm of the student or apprentice and all staff have a responsibility to ensure that an unequal balance of power is not used for personal advantage. - 11.3 Under the Sexual Offences Act (2003) it is an offence for a person over 18 (e.g., teacher, youth worker) to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if the relationship is consensual.
-This applies where the child is in full-time education and the person works in the same establishment as the child, even if s/he does not teach the child. - 11.4 Staff should avoid behaviours which might be misinterpreted by others and adhere to the staff code of conduct, see Annex E.
+- 11.1 All adults working with students and apprentices are in a position of trust concerning these students and apprentices. - 11.2 A relationship between staff, volunteer or contractor and a student or an apprentice cannot be a relationship between equals.
+There is potential for exploitation and harm to the student or apprentice, and all staff are responsible for ensuring that an unequal balance of power is not used for personal advantage. - Under the Sexual Offences Act (2003), it is an offence for a person over 18 (e.g., 11.3 teacher, youth worker) to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if the relationship is consensual.
+This applies where the child is in full-time education, and the person works in the same establishment as the child, even if s/he does not teach the child. - 11.4 Staff should avoid behaviours that might be misinterpreted by others and adhere to the staff code of conduct (see Annex E).